lydtechconsulting/component-test-framework/README.md

 This is used by the component-test-framework to determine whether the Wiremock container has successfully started.

 All other mapping files placed in this same directory will also be loaded.

+In a multi module project the `src/test/resources/wiremock/` directory lives in the `component-test` module.

 The Wiremock client provides various methods for querying the admin API.
 The admin API it hooks into is available here: https://wiremock.org/docs/api